 The method of nanofluids preparation is essential, which minimizes the agglomeration of the nanoparticles and improve stability.
 The most common procedure used in nanofluids preparation is the one-step and two-step method.
 The one-step way is the process of synthesizing nanofluids with simultaneous dispersion of particles in a base liquid.
 However, this method is not practical in an industry, which only applies to low vapour pressure liquids.
-Another way of nanofluid preparation is the two-step method.
-There are two processes involved, namely (i) the synthesis of nanoparticles in powder form (ii) spreading the nanoparticles in a base liquid to form a stable and homogeneous solution [10-13].
-Most nanofluids used oxide particles, and the
+Another way of nanofluid preparation is the twostep method.
+There are two processes involved, namely (i) the synthesis of nanoparticles in a base liquid to form a stable and homogeneous solution [10-13].
+Most nanofluids used oxide particles, and the preparation of carbon nanotubes is through a twostep method [14-17].
+The two-step method is preferable for the production of nanofluids on a large scale required for industrial applications.
+The challenge of using the two-step method lies in preventing agglomeration, which results in sedimentation of the nanoparticles rapidly [18].
+The two-step method is the most dominant compared to the one-step process for nanofluid preparation.